cmcginty/snapraid-aio-script/README.md

 - When the parity info is in sync, either because nothing has changed or after a successfully sync, it runs the `snapraid scrub` command to validate the integrity of the data, both the files and the parity info.
 If sync was cancelled or other issues were found, scrub will not be run. _Note that each run of the scrub command will validate only a configurable portion of parity info to avoid having a long running job and affecting the performance of the server._ Scrub frequency can also be customized in case you don't want to do it every time the script runs.
 It is still recommended to run scrub frequently.
 - Extra information is be added, like SnapRAID's disk health report.
 - When the script is done sends an email with the results, both in case of error or success.

+### Additional Information
 - Docker container management, if enabled, will pause containers before SnapRAID activity and restore them when finished.
 This avoids nasty errors aboud data being written during SnapRAID sync.
+- Important messages are sent to the system log, at least on OMV.

 ## Customization
 Many options can be changed to your taste, their behavior is documented in the script config file.